HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/multi_qubit_gates.md

 ## MultiQubitMS

-The Molmer-Sorensen gate between multiple qubits.
+The Mølmer–Sørensen gate between multiple qubits.
 The gate applies the rotation under the product of PauliX operators on multiple qubits.
 In mathematical terms, the gate applies

 \\[
     e^{-i * \theta/2 * X_{i0} * X_{i1} * ... * X_{in}},
-\\]
+\\],

-whereas \\(\theta\\) is the angle parameter of the multi-qubit Molmer-Sorensen gate and `i0`, `i1` etc. are the qubits the gate acts on.
+whereas \\(\theta\\) is the angle parameter of the multi-qubit Mølmer–Sørensen gate and `i0`, `i1` *etc.* are the qubits the gate acts on.

 ## MultiQubitZZ